carlosperate/micropython-driver-workshop/workshop/part-4/README.md

 - The answer is in section 5.2 "8-bit or 10-bit data"
     - > The measured acceleration data is stored in the following registers as
       > 2’s complement...
-    - Remember that the range is ±2000 mg
+    - So remember that the range is is not 0 to 2000 mg, but ±2000 mg
-- The direction of some of these forces might not be correct yet?
+- The direction (positive or negative) of some of these forces might not be correct yet?
 The fix might be simple, but can you think why it's needed?
     - Have a look at diagrams in section 5.6 "Orientation detection" and the placement of the accelerometer in the micro:bit board.
     - Which way is up/down or left/right?